CodeFromAnywhere/typerepo/modules/rebuild-operation/README.md

 ## clearTsDatabase()

+Clears all typescript indexation models, and removes all indexation from the oprations

+TODO: test first, not sure about the Operation one

 | Input      |    |    |
 | ---------- | -- | -- |
 | operationName (optional) | string |  |